Ltnnoor/goodnews/README.md

     </style>
 </head>
 <body>
     <h1>With each bad news comes good news.
-Here is the ones waiting for you.</h1>
+Here are the ones waiting for you.</h1>
     <button onclick="toggleNews()">Click to see good news</button>

     <div id="news" class="news-container">